Texas Tech University

 a.
 General Rule

-Officers, faculty, and staff (“employees”) of TTU may not have direct or indirect interests, including financial and other interests; engage in business transactions or professional activities; or incur any obligation of any nature that is in substantial conflict with the proper discharge of the employee's duties, including any purchasing, payables, or contracting function in which such employee has any delegated authority to conduct or approve the transaction.
-Any potential conflict of interest must be disclosed to the employee's supervisor.
-The supervisor is responsible for evaluating the conflict and, if there are concerns, reporting the conflict to the Chief Procurement Officer.
+Officers, faculty, and staff (“employees”) of TTU may not have direct or indirect interests, including financial and other interests; engage in business transactions or professional activities; or incur any obligation of any nature that is in substantial conflict with the proper discharge of the employee’s duties, including any purchasing, payables, or contracting function in which such employee has any delegated authority to conduct or approve the transaction.
+Any potential conflict of interest must be disclosed to the employee’s supervisor.
+The supervisor is responsible for evaluating the conflict and, if there are concerns, reporting the conflict to the Assistant Vice President and Chief Procurement Officer and developing a plan to mitigate the risk.

 TTU may not enter into a contract for the purchase of goods or services with a private vendor with whom any of the following employees or officials have a financial interest:

-(1) The Chancellor, Vice Chancellor and General Counsel, President, Chief Procurement Officer, or equivalent employee responsible for procuring goods and services for the institution involved in the contract; or
+(1) The Chancellor, Vice Chancellor and General Counsel, President, Assistant Vice President and Chief Procurement Officer, or equivalent employee responsible for procuring goods and services for the institution involved in the contract; or

 (2) A family member related to the employees and officials listed above within the second degree of affinity or consanguinity.

-A copy of this operating policy shall be distributed to each new employee not later than the third business day after the date the person begins employment with the university, in accordance with Texas Government Code 572.051 (c) (2).
+The university shall distribute the ethics policy to each new employee not later than the third business day after the date the person begins employment with the university, in accordance with Texas Government Code 572.051 (c) (2).

 b.
 Benefits and Gifts